LoginRadius/docs/content/tutorial/java/index.md

 Next, we can either install Eclipse or VSCode (available from their respective websites) as an IDE to run our JAVA project.
 For this project, we are choosing Visual Studio Code.
 For Eclipse, refer <a href="https://medium.com/how-to-start-developing-java-applications/simple-hello-world-application-in-java-using-eclipse-1ebae99d9fcf" target="_blank">here</a>.

-Once you have both JDK and VSCode installed, we can follow <a href="https://medium.com/@tariqul.islam.rony/learning-java-and-spring-boot-with-visual-studio-code-vscode-part-1-54073f2fa264" target="_blank"this guide</a> to setup a JAVA environment in Visual Studio Code.
+Once you have both JDK and VSCode installed, we can follow <a href="https://medium.com/@tariqul.islam.rony/learning-java-and-spring-boot-with-visual-studio-code-vscode-part-1-54073f2fa264" target="_blank">this guide</a> to setup a JAVA environment in Visual Studio Code.

 ## Setting up Spring Boot for server in the JAVA project